 Scientists have developed a more accurate way of estimating your life’s companion age.
 But stick with me because it’s no piece of cake: dogs have methylation marks on their DNA that indicate aging (pretty much the same as human wrinkles), which allowed scientists to come up with a brand-new formula to calculate their potential human age.

 The formula looks like this, you multiple the natural logarithm of your dog’s age by 16, and then add 31 <16In (dog age) + 31 = human age>, e.g., if your dog is 4, his human age would be 53.2.
 And because we love to make it easy for you to calculate your dog’s age, we’ve put together a simple chart of your dog’s age in human years.

 Thanks to this new formula, we can easily estimate that the first couple years of a dog are equivalent to 40 years of a human.
 However, if you compare the energy of a 2-year-old dog to a 40-year-old person, the dog will probably win the race, literally.

 Why?
 Simple, dogs burn all their energy really fast.
 That’s why they always look so eager to go for a walk; unlike humans, who have a lot of stocked energy but release it slowly.
 So, if we compare dogs and humans in a slow-paced walk, instead of in a speed race, humans would be capable of lasting much longer due to our resistance.
 This also explains why dogs need to sleep 13-14 hours a day, while we humans can easily make it with only 7-8 hours.

-But no matter how energetic and healthy our dogs are, in the always present question on how long do dogs live, odds are that they will live a much shorter life than we will and that’s why it’s so important to enjoy each and every day of their lives by giving them all the love and care that they deserve!
+But no matter how energetic and healthy our dogs are, odds are that they will live a much shorter life than we will and that’s why it’s so important to enjoy each and every day of their lives by giving them all the love and care that they deserve!